Back

 Charmingly quirky little guesthouse in a well-preserved colonial building, with a bold, cheerful and eclectic decorative style.

-Pousada do Sandi is a quirky little guesthouse located in the historic centre of Paraty within a smart, whitewashed 17th-century building, a charming relic of the Portuguese colonial era.
-It was originally an elementary school, then a social club, before being transformed into a pousada.
+At its core is a whitewashed 17th-century townhouse, a photogenic relic of the Portuguese colonial era.
+It was originally an elementary school, then a social club, before being transformed into a hotel.

 Bartolome, Galápagos